 The NMCP Lab works to understand the neural mechanisms of muscle coordination in the human upper extremity.
 Its research areas include human motor neuroscience and neurorehabilitation after neurological disorders.

 PERSONAL HEALTH INFORMATICS AND REHABILITATION ENGINEERING (PHIRE) LABORATORY

 PHIRE focuses on understanding people’s quality of life needs and seamlessly assists them through science and technology.
 The team is currently working on an adaptive feedback app to help those with spinal cord injuries maintain and improve physical activity.

 SPINAL NEUROMOTOR LABORATORY

 This laboratory is part of the Neuromotor Rehabilitation and Virtual Environment and Postural Orientation labs, and contains equipment necessary for contemporary motor unit and kinetic assessments of the human motor system.
-The team conducts highly collaborative research with the aim of developing life-changing therapies for individuals with neurological injuries through investigations of the motor system.
+The team conducts highly collaborative research and aims to develop life-changing therapies for individuals with neurological injuries through investigations of the motor system.